Natan1k/Learning-Caesar-encryption-with-interactive-terminal-program./README.md

 # Learning-Caesar-encryption-with-interactive-terminal-program.
-This a program that teaches you about the Caesar encryption method via CMD.
+This is a program that teaches you about the Caesar encryption method via CMD.